-The bill amends various sections of the North Dakota Century Code related to pesticide certification standards and control.
-It introduces a new section that incorporates federal pesticide certification standards as defined under Title 40 of the Code of Federal Regulations.
-Additionally, it updates definitions within the existing law, such as clarifying the meaning of "insect" and "pesticide," and includes new terms like "pesticide certification standards."
-The amendments also specify that individuals applying restricted use pesticides must comply with certification requirements or be under the direct supervision of a certified applicator.
+The bill amends various sections of the North Dakota Century Code related to pesticide certification standards and pesticide control.
+It introduces a new definition for "pesticide certification standards," which incorporates federal requirements from the Code of Federal Regulations.
+Additionally, the bill modifies existing definitions, such as changing "all" to "any" in several instances, and clarifies the roles and responsibilities of certified applicators and the pesticide control board.
+It also specifies that individuals applying restricted use pesticides must comply with certification requirements or be under the direct supervision of a certified applicator.

-Furthermore, the bill outlines unlawful acts related to pesticide application and establishes grounds for denial, suspension, or revocation of certification.
-It emphasizes the importance of compliance with federal regulations and includes provisions for the pesticide control board to adopt rules regarding pesticide application methods and safety.
-The amendments aim to enhance the regulatory framework governing pesticide use in North Dakota, ensuring that applicators adhere to both state and federal standards to protect public health and the environment.
+Furthermore, the bill outlines unlawful acts related to pesticide application and establishes grounds for denial, suspension, or revocation of certifications.
+It emphasizes the importance of compliance with federal regulations and includes provisions for the board to adopt rules regarding pesticide application methods and safety.
+The amendments aim to enhance the regulatory framework governing pesticide use in North Dakota, ensuring that applicators adhere to safety standards and environmental protections.

 Prepared by the Legislative Council staff for Representative Beltz: 4.1-33-01, 4.1-33-03, 4.1-33-12, 4.1-33-13, 4.1-33-16, 4.1-33-20